Ayzzzzzzzzzzz/Ayzzzzzzzzzzz/README.md

 - 👋 Hi, I’m Ayz
 - 👀 I’m interested in developing Tweaks
-- 🌱 I’m currently learning C
+- 🌱 I’m currently learning Objective C
 - 📫 How to reach me Instagram or X